 Hello to all..

-**WX4NHC will also be active with their Amateur Radio Station on Saturday.**
+**WX4NHC will also be active with their Amateur Radio Station as well during this timeframe.**

-Here are the VoIP Hurricane Net Plans for Hurricane Tammy as of Friday 10/20/23 at 1140 AM EDT:
+Here are the VoIP Hurricane Net Plans for Major Hurricane Milton as of Tuesday 10/8/24 at 410 PM EDT:

 https://voipwx.net/voip-hurricane-net-reporting-criteria